 As a practical matter, on average, it takes seventeen years for a new medical technology to be “translated” into widespread use.
 During this time, little in the way of meaningful research or actionable technology assessment occurs.
 Instead, an inefficient and dangerous trial-and-error process ensues to determine what works and what doesn’t; what’s cost-effective and what isn’t; what’s dangerous and what’s not.
 We benefit from the new advancement in a very suboptimal way and one that makes any new innovation potentially risky and a clear and present challenge for payors.
 Clearly, this cannot continue.

-Our Solution: An Industry-Focused Initiative
+An Industry-Focused Initiative

 The Scale to Make a Real Impact

 A “consortium” is the pooling of the resources of many for the undertaking of an endeavor to achieve a common goal that requires resources beyond those of any one.
 Meaning: no TPA has the size, technology and independence needed to carrying out this mission.
 Together, however, we can leverage our enormous market clout.
 Consider this: collectively, the TPAs that operate on just the five leading (commercial/union) payor platforms service 30+ million plan participants, a population covered by fewer than two dozen stop loss facilities.
 These resources can provide access to billions of potentially valuable medical and Rx claims; serve as a huge patient pool from which to source study participants; and create purchasing power able to support efficient research, positively impact patient care and facilitate vast provider outreach.
 With a TPA-administered population this large, a research study that involves just one half of 1% of this pool could impact or influence as many as three quarters of the country’s ~100,000 primary care practices.
-With this level of provider engagement, the RESEARCH CONSORTIUM could meaningfully accelerate the translation and diffusion of a new medical innovations.
+With this level of provider engagement, the Research Consortium could meaningfully accelerate the translation and diffusion of a new medical innovations.

-Perfect Timing: Leverage New Technologies in Healthcare
+Leveraging New Technologies in Healthcare

 The pressing need for new technology research, assessment and guidance emanates from the transition to the evidence-based, value-oriented paradigm and the application of new technologies to healthcare (e.g., that enable access to, and make sense of, billions of siloed claims data, once thought to be worthless).
 To support our research, and for consistency, efficiency and speed-to-deployment, we are forging collaborative arrangements with leading payor platform companies, health data management and analytics firms and patient/provider engagement tech firms.

-Transparent, Contemporary Study Approach and World-Caliber Researchers
+Contemporary Study Approach / World-Caliber Researchers

-Each RESEARCH CONSORTIUM study will be an independent “B Certified” transparent entity, overseen by an independent fiduciary and regulatory compliance officer, operated to deliver most favored-nation pricing and privately financed (vs. funding from PBMs, drug companies, health systems and laboratories having potentially misaligned incentives).
+Each RESEARCH CONSORTIUM study will be an independent “Certified B-Corporation” transparent entity, overseen by an independent fiduciary and regulatory compliance officer, operated to deliver most favored-nation pricing and privately financed (vs. funding from PBMs, drug companies, health systems and laboratories having potentially misaligned incentives).
 In that bench-to-bedside translational research is best conducted using a pragmatic study approach and real world evidence, our research teams will include a broad range of researchers, scientists, physicians and professors affiliated with the nation’s top academic research institutions.
 By example, our first study, focused on precision medicine. includes researchers from Duke University; MIT, Drake University, the Salk Institute and the Uniformed Services University of Health Sciences.

 Affordable, Common Sense Funding Approach

 Reinsurers should have a keen interest in how their clients handle health innovation assessment for obvious reasons: they have skin in the game and are directly impacted by these advancements.
 As they stand to benefit greatly from this research, we heartily encourage their financial support.
 The market for this type of research is broad however and, as such, funding for this initiative will also come from study sponsorships; private contributions, academic research grants, subscription fees, program licensing royalties and fees for supporting patient engagement, provider outreach and case management.
-We look forward to hearing from potential study participants (e.g., TPAs); collaborators (e.g., technology vendors) and study sponsors (e.g., reinsurers, actuarial and health analytics firms) wishing to leverage the prestige associated with an academic study; increase their brand awareness; and benefit from a front-and-center position as an industry innovator.
+We look forward to hearing from potential study participants (e.g., TPAs); collaborators (e.g., technology vendors) and study sponsors (e.g., reinsurers, actuarial and health analytics firms) wishing to leverage the prestige associated with an academic study; increase their brand awareness; and benefit from the recognition of being an industry innovator.

-Initial Research Study: Precision Medicine
+Initial Research Study: Genetics and Genomics

 Successfully helping forward-thinking TPAs achieve their goals -- since 1985